 Looking for a lively way to get your kids excited about language learning?
 You need Studycat.
 The online learning platform's award-winning, engaging programs make language learning colorful and fun.
 Choose from five of the world's most spoken languages and start your little ones on the right track towards bilingualism today with Studycat.

 Some parents worry their children are too young to be introduced to a second language, especially if their mother tongue is not yet fully developed.
 However, over the years there’s been plenty of academic studies that show the exact opposite of this.

 Young children are essentially learning machines, and their brains are uniquely able to soak up as much information as possible, regardless of the language.
-In fact, studies show children’s brains will never be more able to learn a second language than they are between 0 and 3 years.
+In fact, studies show children’s brains will never be more able to learn a second language than they are between zero and three years.

 And while learning languages might seem like a chore for teenagers and adults, for a young child much of their language learning will come organically, through play and social interaction with their peers.
 It won’t seem like learning, so they’ll pick up the language before they even realize.